 Angiomyolipomas are grey-yellow lesions without a tumor capsule, round to oval.
-Sometimes, angiomyolipomas show multi-center growth with involvement of lymph nodes without metastatic potential.
+Sometimes, angiomyolipomas show multi-center growth involving lymph nodes without metastatic potential.

 Histology of Angiomyolipoma:

-Mature fat cells, smooth muscle cells, (atypical) blood vessels, occasional mitoses.
+Mature fat cells, smooth muscle cells, (atypical) blood vessels, and occasional mitoses.

 Signs and Symptoms of Angiomyolipoma of the Kidney